AndrewMcg2309/ProceduralSpace/README.md

 # ProceduralSpace

+Name: Andrew McGowan

+Student Number: C16470866

+Class Group: TU856, Computer Science

+# Description of the project

+# Instructions for use

+# How it works

+# References

+# What I am most proud of in the assignment

+# Previous Proposal

+# ProceduralSpace
 For my assignment I have decided to go after a procedural space environment in Unity.
 My aim is to create an open environment filled with different types of planets being generated into it.